 “Being out in big surf is dreamlike.
 Terror and ecstasy ebb and flow around the edges of things, each threatening to overwhelm the dreamer.
 An unearthly beauty saturates an enormous arena of moving water, latent violence, too-real explosions, and sky.”

 Catching the right wave doesn’t always happen as planned, but when it does the surfer will rocket all the way to the shore in a perfect exhilarating wave ride.
-O
+Others pay for their misjudgement by being tossed furiously like flotsam into the air or swallowed in an explosion of whitewater.

 Meanwhile, the racing wall of water is curling and folding into tubes as gravity takes control.
 Surfing under the folding wave – or tube riding – is only for the most experienced surfers making the spectacle all the more exciting to watch.